Irvine, California: The Irvine Global Village Festival

 Every October, Irvine hosts the Irvine Global Village Festival to celebrate the diversity among the citizens of Irvine and Orange County.
 The festival consists of exhibits from local merchants, entertainment from diverse cultures, and sampling of foods from various regions of the world.
-The event used to be held at Colonel Bill Barber Marine Corps Memorial Park but has since then been moved to the Orange County Great Park.
+The event is held at the Orange County Great Park.

 Irvine Community Television

 The Irvine Community Television (ICTV) produces and broadcasts television programs on news, sports, arts, culture, safety for the Irvine community.
 The motto of ICTV is "For You, About You".
 ICTV airs on Cox Communications channel 30 and online.

-Filming location

-According to the Internet Movie Database (IMDb), the following productions were partially or entirely filmed in Irvine:

 Libraries

 Irvine has three public libraries: Heritage Park Regional Library, University Park Library, and Katie Wheeler Library.
 The Heritage Library serves as the regional reference library for Central Orange County and has a strong business and art focus while the University Park Library has 95,745 books, including a substantial Chinese collection.
 Katie Wheeler was the granddaughter of James Irvine, and the library is a replica of the house owned by Irvine in which she grew up.
 Additionally, most UCI Libraries are open to the public.